The Joy of Painting: Legacy

 In 1994, Ross appeared on Bill Nye the Science Guy, where he did a self-parody segment entitled "The Artistic Eye with Bob Ross”.

 As part of its launch of Twitch Creative, Twitch streamed every episode over a nine-day period starting on October 29, 2015 – what would have been Ross's 73rd birthday.
-Twitch reported that 5.6 million viewers, and due to its popularity, created a weekly rebroadcast of all 31 seasons of The Joy of Painting to air on Twitch each Monday from November 2015 onward, and will have a marathon of episodes each October 29.
+Twitch reported 5.6 million viewers, and due to its popularity, created a weekly rebroadcast of all 31 seasons of The Joy of Painting to air on Twitch each Monday from November 2015 onward, and will have a marathon of episodes each October 29.
 A portion of the advertising revenue has been promised to charities, including St. Jude Children's Research Hospital.
 This event was also repeated on October 29, 2016, for his 74th birthday.

-In 2015, all 403 episodes of The Joy of Painting were added to the official Bob Ross YouTube channel.
+In 2015, all 403 episodes of The Joy of Painting were added to the official Bob Ross YouTube channel, although all episodes featuring his son Steve have since been removed.

 In June 2016, Netflix repackaged several 1991–92 episodes of The Joy of Painting under the moniker Beauty Is Everywhere.
 A second package, titled Chill with Bob Ross, was added in December.
 In 2020, Tubi added 30 seasons of The Joy of Painting, totaling nearly 400 episodes, to its platform for free.
 A 24-hour FAST channel called The Bob Ross Channel, featuring reruns of The Joy of Painting, is available on multiple streaming platforms including The Roku Channel, DirecTV Stream, and Peacock.

 In November 2017, the first teaser trailer for the 2018 film Deadpool 2 was released, featuring a parody of The Joy of Painting with Ryan Reynolds as Deadpool.